Rijulkumar26/Rijulkumar26/README.md

 ### Hi there 👋<br/>
-I'm a Data Science Enthusiast and an IIT Allumni<br/>
+I'm a Machine Learning Engineer and an IIT Allumni<br/>

 ### :telescope: Expertise <br/>
 - Database: MySQL